 Relative to the worlds other large-scale diamond projects, Marange diamonds tend to be lower in quality, with a large percentage of the output only fit for industrial use.
 Marange diamonds tend to be small and marked with a brownish-green tint.
 The tarnished image of Marange diamonds and the restricted distribution system that comes along with that further reduces the value of Marange diamonds by as much as 25%.
 The average price per carat of a Marange diamond is $20-$45 per carat, while the global average price-per-carat of a mined diamond is around $100, according to Kimberly Process data.

 The Marange fields are economic even with a low average price-per-carat diamond because the alluvial mining process is relatively inexpensive; in 2011 the ZMDC estimated that the average cost of production of a Marange diamond is $19-30 per carat, while the global average is around $65 per carat.
 But once all of the easily accessible surface diamonds have been claimed, the project may no longer be economic, as the cost to produce the same quality diamonds at depth could exceed the economic benefit.
 Companies operating in Marange recently began publically expressing concern that the surface economic resource base is rapidly depleting, requesting fresh mining claims.
 The ZMDC has since vowed to not issue new claims to companies unwilling to make capital investment in equipment needed to mine at depth.
 This ultimatum should result in the ultimate test as to whether Marange diamonds can be profitably mined in deeper conglomerate rock.
 If not, the remaining life of Marange’s world-class production could be relatively short lived.

-This article was published in The London Mining Journal, Kitco, Mining.com, The Zimbabwean and New Zimbabwe, and was referenced in JCK.
+This was published in print in the London Mining Journal and online at Kitco and Mining.com.
+It was referenced by JCK.